with Manish Jain & Helena Norberg-Hodge

 ‘Education for all’ is the clarion call, while educational reforms ensure that children spend longer hours and more years in the classroom.
 Yet increasing numbers of ‘educated’ people – even those with advanced university degrees – end up without a job, and often deep in debt.
 Meanwhile, rather than disseminating the skills needed for a just and sustainable world, education has become closely aligned with the needs of corporations.

 If we want real change, we must therefore ask education for what? before we promote education for all.

-During the webinar Helena and Manish address the following topics and discuss some new learning initiatives from across the world:
+During the webinar Helena and Manish discussed the following topics and some new learning initiatives from across the world: